 What is Ireland’s Fossil Heritage?

-Ireland’s Fossil Heritage is a science engagement project funded by Science Foundation Ireland (SFI).
+Ireland’s Fossil Heritage is a science engagement project funded by Science Foundation Ireland (SFI) and the European Research Council (ERC).
 We are based at the School of Biological, Earth and Environmental Sciences at University College Cork (UCC).
 The project aims to increase awareness of, and interest in, Irish fossils by offering a diverse range of free resources to the public, including school workshops, a travelling exhibit, science and art collaborations and lots of interactive web content for all ages and backgrounds.

 Why should we care about Irish fossils?